-Ultimate: Resurrect - Brings all nearby dead allies back to life at full health.
+E ability: Resurrect - Brings a dead ally back to life at full health.

 Passive: Angelic Descent - Mercy can slow her falling speed, allowing her to glide through the air.

 Medic was a ludicrously underplayed class in TF2, despite having power, fun and tactics behind it.
-Mercy has all that but with more options on what to do, more movement capabilities and an even more overpowered ultimate.
-Not mentioned above is a pistol she can swap to for some solo-damage, and it's very underused by the majority of players.
-Her ultimate requires absolutely perfect placement to get the most out of, but it's absolutely game-changing when it's used right.
+Mercy has all that but with more options on what to do, more movement capabilities and a great ultimate.
+The staff can be quickly swapped out for the blaster for some solo-damage, although it's very underused by the majority of players.
+Her ultimate requires popping at the perfect moment in a team push to get the most out of, but it's absolutely game-changing when used right.
 If you want to be useful to your team, provide both pushing power and defensive buffs, you can't go wrong with Mercy.
-Also benefits from not requiring any aim, or really much shooting at all, to be effective, instead being about keeping as many of your allies healed as possible, switching to damage output at key moments and positioning yourself for game-saving ults.
+Also benefits from not requiring any aim, or really much shooting at all, to be effective, instead being about keeping as many of your allies healed as possible, switching to damage output at key moments and positioning yourself for effective ults.
 Plenty to master, but simple enough that she makes a great first hero for learning maps and abilities.